xenomorphtech/the-core/README.md

 # the-core
 an opensource language learning tool

+# ultimate goals
+- (ULTIMATE) completely develop reading skills from zero, without supervision

 # goals
-- completely develop reading skills from zero, without supervision
 - fast feedback
 - games on which u have to use voice commands to interact with the environment